 The stand has a tripod design, though the back leg is much shorter than the front legs.
 The overall footprint is large, but because the legs are thin, you can still use the space in-between the legs.
 The stand supports the monitor well and it doesn't wobble at all.
 If you prefer a similar monitor with a stand that sits flat against the table, then check out the MSI Optix G27C5.

 The G27C4 has bad ergonomics.
 It only allows for tilt adjustments.
+If you want a monitor with better ergonomics, take a look at the ASUS TUF Gaming VG259QM.

 The back of the monitor is plastic and has a subtle gamer-oriented design, though it shouldn't look out of place in an office environment.
 The inputs are easy to access; however, there's no built-in cable management, and the stand doesn't have a quick release feature.
 There's a joystick at the bottom left corner to navigate the on-screen menu.